Getting Started

 A Templefile can contain one or more service blocks.
 The service block defines a single microservice within the project and has one or more attributes associated to it.
 You can think of the attributes as you would columns stored in a database, with each entity in the service defining a value for each attribute.
 In a database an ID column would usually be defined to uniquely identify each entity, however the Temple framework will automatically generate an ID attribute without needing to include it in the Templefile.

-Let's define a service called ExampleService, which has two attributes: a string named foo, and an integer named bar:
+, which has two attributes: a string named foo

-ExampleService: service {
+ExampleService: service {foo: string;bar: int;}

-Temple has several built in types, such as string, int and float, a list of which can be found in the Primitive Datatypes reference.
+, a list of which can be found in the Primitive Datatypes reference.

 In addition to this, attributes can also refer to other services, implying a foreign key relationship between the two.
 More information about this can be found in the Foreign Key guide.

-Furthermore, services, like projects, can contain metadata items such as #language or #database.
-This allows each service to override the project defaults.
 Later guides will explore these in more detail and a complete specification of the Templefile language can be found in the Templefile Specification.

 All together, our Templefile reads: